jdegoes/lambdaconf-2014-introgame/README.md

 }
 ```

-Notice how in the definition of `flatMap`, the state is threaded through both `State.run` functions.
+Notice how in the definition of `flatMap`, the state is threaded through both state functions.
 So the final state you get has been "modified" by two functions in sequence.

 To see how we can use `State`, let's invent a simple `GameState`: